muldjord/skyscraper/dbs/README.md

 Keep in mind that you need to unzip the folder before using it.
 Skyscraper currently does not support zipped db's.

 ## To those who live the thug life
 ... and decide to completely ignore my warnings.
-If you absolutely insist on editing the databases by hand (DON'T!), here's a description of the format.
+If you absolutely insist on editing the databases by hand, here's a description of the format.
 It's really, really simple.
-(It is, but DON'T!)

 ### Sha1 primary key
 The database consists of sha1 summed entry resources.
 The sha1 sum is calculated from the rom data or, in special cases, the filename (in cases where the file data is a script or similar).
 An entry can look like this: